pkhosra2/Handwritten-Image-Recognition-Using-Tensorflow/README.md

 ![Capture](https://user-images.githubusercontent.com/39222728/57188455-f982e680-6ecc-11e9-9089-930027807420.JPG)

 The final step is training the program to recognize the images correctly.
 We need to reduce error by iterating through large dataset of training, pre-labeled  images and using a function to correct error.
 To accomplish this we will use a built-in method called the “Adam Optimizer” which will correct the weights after iterating through labelled images.
 We can run the the whole process for a number of times called “epochs”.
-These epochs or iteration can take upwards to hours or even days dependingo on the complexity of the application.
+These epochs or iteration can take upwards to hours or even days depending on the complexity of the application.

 Below is a snippet of creating the epochs and running through the iterations